heavyai/Charting-Sample/README.md

-# Charting-Sample
+# OmniSci Starter Project
-This is a basic example of using the MapD charting libraries
+This project is designed to be a starter kit for using the OmniSci charting libraries.
+This project can be connected to any OmniSci database and was created with connecting to your own OmniSci Cloud instance in mind.
+The main.js file serves as a pre-bundled OmniSci starter kit, which includes the MapDC Charting, MapD Connector, and MapD Crossfilter libraries.